kevinlichan/Coffee_Supplychain_POC/ProjectWriteUp.md

 ```

 ### Notes:
-IPFS was not used in this project (optional)
+* IPFS was not used in this project (optional)
+* Refer to ReadMe.md file for instructions in Getting Started to run the DApp

 ## References
 ### Built With: